 The golden rule.. tags are ID’s, not data

 The best (and in our opinion, the only) way to use NFC tags is that they are an ID.
 A link to a data source on the internet or in the parlance of our times, ‘in the cloud’.
-This means that you can use cheaper small memory NFC tags, you can lock the tags so the data never changes, there’s less risk of data getting into the wrong hands and you can update the data behind the tag whenever and as often as you like.
+This means that you can use cheaper small memory NFC tags and lock the tags so the data never changes.
 The only case where this rule can be broken, and we’ll now call it a rule, is when you think you may need to scan the tags without internet access.

 Basic tag management principles

 Tag management software varies almost as much as the projects that use NFC tags.
 There’s healthcare systems, round management systems (for example security guards), marketing platforms and so on.
 There’s even tag management software so you can update the details of your pet when you hang an NFC tag to their collar.

 To try and keep things simple, we’ll split tag management software into two : App systems and Web systems.

 App tag management systems

 Most App based tag management systems use the App as a link to data in on the internet/in the cloud.
 In some cases, these management systems tend to be closed loop which means that the person scanning the tags is known and will have previously downloaded an App.
 A good example of this is healthcare or security guard round management.